Telespielstube/imagineer/README.md

 Regarding the rather simple task, the exchange of different optimizers in the training process does not result in a huge performance gain and time saving.
 But it gives a good insight understanding the different approaches used by the different optimizers.
 For example the used SGD optimizer in the application takes the approach of picking randomly the next data point to convergene.
 The exchange of the optimizer to Adam did not result in any significant time savings or accuracy improvements despite the adaptive learning rate and a new parameter, the momentum.</br>
-It points to the conclusion that SGD is a very reliable and highly accurate methode for small test applications, whereas Adam show its strenght in complex deep networks because the momentum minimizes the error rate.
+It points to the conclusion that SGD(11) is a very reliable and highly accurate methode for small test applications, whereas Adam(12) show its strenght in complex deep networks because the it benefits of the adaptive learning rate and the momentum minimizes the error rate.

 ### Sources
 1. C++[https://www.cplusplus.com]</br>